HI-SEAS: HI-SEAS I

-The first HI-SEAS mission lasted for four months from mid-April to 13 November 2013 with culinary and psychological aspects.
+The first HI-SEAS mission lasted for four months from 14 April to 13 August 2013 with culinary and psychological aspects.
 Many related aspects were also explored, including temperatures in artificial habitats.
-It was orchestrated primarily by NASA, University of Hawaii at Mānoa, and Cornell University.
+It was orchestrated primarily by NASA, University of Hawaiʻi at Mānoa, and Cornell University.
 The 2013 study included 8 people and ran for 120 days (4 months).
 The crew members were Angelo Vermeulen (commander, Belgium), Simon Engler (engineer, Canada), Kate Greene (writer, USA), Yajaira Sierra Sastre (scientist, USA), Oleg Abramov (geologist, USA), Sian Proctor (education outreach, USA).
 Members of the HI-SEAS crew went outside the habitat once a week in simulated spacesuits to explore the terrain and to perform geological and microbe-detection studies.
 The focus of the study was on a diet which consisted of traditional space food (such as freeze-dried items) as well as various recipes made from a special list of ingredients.
 Six scientists completed the study.
 Mission commander Angelo Vermeulen with his colleagues recommended more spices and higher fiber foods as well as comfort foods.